greenelab/tybalt/simulation_results.md

 This is likely because the simulation procedure assumes linear relationships among samples, and relatively low cross correlational structure across genes.
 Therefore, this simulation may not adequately represent the complexity of real data.
 NMF also performs well, particularly in solutions with high noise injection.
-ADAGE solutions are generally unstable and may require additional hyperparameter tuning than other algorithms.
-This instability may actually benefit biological knowledge identification when applied in an [ensemble approach](https://doi.org/10.1016/j.cels.2017.06.003).
-Other algorithms can perform LSA, but Tybalt shines when asked to find the "essence" of the difference between sample groups.
+Other algorithms can perform LSA, but Tybalt and ADAGE shine when asked to find the "essence" of the difference between sample groups.